emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

 * The `STRATA` statement includes only non-missing data points (no `WHERE` filtering is needed)

 !!! tip
-    If you are performing a survival analysis which only applies to part of your population but you want to make the probabilities be referred to the total population just define the excluded subpopulation as having event at time = 0.
+    If you are performing a survival analysis which only applies to part of your population but you need the probabilities to be referred to the total population just define the excluded subpopulation as having event at time = 0.
 This way your plot will not start at 1/0.
+This applies, for example, to **locoregional control time** plots on which patients without complete response are excluded (event at time = 0) and

 ## P-value of a Lifetest Analysis